-An administrator may edit both the properties and the composition of storage units within a given freezer.
+An administrator or storage designer may edit both the properties and the composition of storage units within a given storage system like a freezer.

 panel can be edited using the same interface as when it was originally created

-Open the freezer definition for editing, then click Freezer Hierarchy
+Open the storage definition for editing, then click Storage Hierarchy

 to expand sections in the hierarchy.

-When a freezer is empty, i.e. before any Samples have been stored in it, you have more flexibility in changing the layout and storage location contents.
+When storage is empty, i.e. before any Samples have been stored in it, you have more flexibility in changing the layout and storage location contents.

-Once some samples are stored in a freezer, you will see a
+Once some samples are stored, you will see a

 icon marking storage units that cannot be deleted.
 You can still add additional storage units to "locked" non-terminal storage.
 For example, you can add more boxes to a rack that shows as "locked" because it already contains boxes containing samples, but you cannot delete the rack entirely.

 Add New Storage Units

 Drag and drop new storage units to the positions in the hierarchy where you want them.
-Adding additional storage will change the capacity and usage percentages for the freezer.
+Adding additional storage will change the capacity and usage percentages for the storage.

 Adjust Existing Storage Units